Honors Capstone Project

 This thesis explores different disciplinary studies and discussions of dress, and more specifically, the use of dress in constructing a gendered identity and sexual identity.
 To conduct this research, I performed a literature review and referenced various social psychological, sociological, and/or feminist theoretical frameworks.
 I argue that dress cannot serve as any sort of innate or accurate indicator of sexual identity; rather, the meanings associated with dress are socially produced and vary across time and place.
 Evidence for this argument emerges only after a literature review, as one can recognize a common theme linking the literature, or perhaps a commonly overlooked theme in some works of the literature review.
 In arguing this, I hope to better peoples’ understanding of how dress is feminized, the role of identity in the production of dress, how it works to reinforce and/or resist gender (in relation to race, class, and sexuality) binaries, divisions, categories and inequality.
 I also hope to address how people use dress as a form of social resistance and as a means to form community.

 Stevens, Jean, "I Am What I Wear: The Use of Dress in Constructing and Evaluating Sexual Identity" (2006).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 612.

 Creative Commons License